bdnorris/DES-340/lectures/lecture10-selectors.md

 ### Hover

-There's also a really cool psuedo selector that works on links called "hover".
+There's also a really cool pseudo selector that works on links called "hover".
 This allows us to change styles as users hover the mouse cursor over our links.

 ```css
 a:hover {